dokyoonkim99/EMCA_rare_variant/dnanexus_biobin_skato/Readme.md

   - Locus file (`*locus.csv`)
   - List of unlifted variants (`*unlifted.csv`; outputted only if the VCF file used as an input is based on a different genomic build than LOKI, which is currently based on build hg38).
   - Permutation summary file (`*permute-summary.tsv`); output only when the permutation option is enabled (i.e. when the "Permutation Count" is set to > 0 in the app settings).
 This output file is specific to the app, it is not available in the BioBin command-line application.
 This file consists of 3 columns: outcome (i.e. phenotype name), bin (e.g. gene A), empirical p-value (which can be interpreted as the number of times out of X permutation runs that the permutation analysis returned a p-value that is lower or equal to the observed p-value, where the observed p-value is the p-value from the original BioBin run).

+## Statistical tests
+The app has options to run one of the following statistical tests:
+  - linear
+  - logistic
+  - wilcoxon
+  - SKAT-linear
+  - SKAT-logistic
+  - SKATO-linear
+  - SKATO-logistic

+Weighing options that can be selected:
+  - madsen-browning
+  - linear(1,25)
+  - no-weight

+## How to run SKAT-O

+In this analysis we used 'SKATO-logistic' and weight 'madsen-browning'.
+Both options can be selected in the app UI.
+Madsen-browning weighing is an inverse allele frequency weighting calculated as (2n+2) / sqrt(n(m+1)(2n−m+1)) where n is the total (non-missing) population, and m is the number of variants at a given locus.